noahehall/multicloud/providers/aws/services/Storage/backup.md

 - a central and secure way to control access to your backups across AWS services
 - resource-based access policies on Backup Vaults across all users, rather than having to define permissions for each user

+### Audit Manager

+- set retention policies, which you can use to automatically remove old snapshots
+- provides built-in compliance controls and allows you to customize those controls to define your data protection policies.
+- automatically detect violations of your defined data protection policies and prompt you to take corrective actions
+- continuously evaluate backup activity and generate audit reports

 ### Security

 - resource-based access policies for your backup vaults